LocaliQ Series

-The LocaliQ Series, stylized as the LOCALiQ Series, was a one-off professional golf tour played in 2020 and organised by the PGA Tour.
+The LocaliQ Series, stylized as the LOCALiQ Series, was a one-off professional golf tour played in 2020, organized by the PGA Tour.

 The series was announced following the cancellation of much of the PGA Tour's global development tours due to the COVID-19 pandemic.
 The tour is aimed at players who would have qualified to play on PGA Tour Canada, PGA Tour Latinoamérica and PGA Tour China in 2020, with places also available to players on the second-tier Korn Ferry Tour and sponsor invites.
 Originally called the XYZ Series, business marketing firm LocaliQ became the title sponsor.